Complete Guide: Installing Manjaro with Secure Boot Enabled

 Partitions

-Create GUID partition table
+Create a GUID partition table

 sgdisk --mbrtogpt /dev/sdy